tusharshahrs/pulumi-home/azure-py-subscriptionid-from-resourcegroup/README.md

-# Azure Resource Group returning subscripion id in python
+# Azure Resource Group returning subscription id in python

 Create an Azure resource group and return the Azure **subscriptionId**